What is your name and position at Zammad?

 And my job, since I'm not an IT person, is to take care of the various wishes of the customers and to make them happy, so to speak.

 So I make sure that the team is set up in such a way that all customers get the information they need.
 Whether it's questions about the application or billing.
-I also support customers in workshops to customize their Zammad in such a way that it supports their organization most efficiently.
+I also support customers in workshops to customize their Zammad help desk in such a way that it supports their organization most efficiently.

 However, I still feel that after this clarification, most people still have a question mark on their face :-D